michaeldyrynda/vagabond/README.md

 php nomad make:migration create_travellers_table
 ```

-You can check the status of your ran and pending migrations using the `status` command.
+You can check the status of your run and pending migrations using the `status` command.

 ```
 php nomad migrate:status